BuildOnViction/gitbook/faq/products/tomowallet.md

 Go to bar on the upper left corner > "Add new wallet" button on the upper right corner > Create a new address or Import the current one.

-### **How can I create a TOMO wallet?
-What are the options to creating a TOMO wallet?**
+### **How can I create a VIC wallet?
+What are the options to creating a VIC wallet?**

-You can create a TOMO wallet with the iOS app, [TomoWallet Web](https://wallet.tomochain.com/), MyEtherWallet or Metamask.
+You can create a VIC wallet with the iOS app, [TomoWallet Web](https://wallet.Viction.com/), MyEtherWallet or Metamask.

 ### Create a new wallet on TomoWallet

 You can create a new wallet if you click on "CREATE NEW WALLET" after launching the App.
 You will receive a recovery passphrase consisting of 12 words to restore your wallet in case you lose your password.
 To protect your wallet you should click on "Settings" > "Create passcode" so all transfers from your wallet will need to be confirmed with a passcode.

-### Receive TOMO
+### Receive VIC

-By clicking on "Address" you can either receive TOMO by sharing your address or your QR-code.
+By clicking on "Address" you can either receive VIC by sharing your address or your QR-code.
 It's also possible to create a QR-code that requests a certain amount of tokens.

-### Send TOMO
+### Send VIC

-By clicking on "Send" you can either send TOMO by scanning a QR-code or entering a recipient address manually.
+By clicking on "Send" you can either send VIC by scanning a QR-code or entering a recipient address manually.

 ### **Can we vote on TomoMaster using TomoWallet?**